How to travel safely with your pets in the car

 - Third Party Property Damage, for the basics

 - Third Party Fire & Theft Insurance, and

-- Comprehensive, our highest range of cover.
+- Comprehensive Insurance – our highest level of cover.

-Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Consider the Product Disclosure Statement before making a decision about this insurance.
+Insurance issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
+Read the Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.